trust-mfn-berlin/animals-as-objects/vault/story.using-cycladophora.md

 <figcaption>

-_A graph from Hays et al. 1976 milestone publication on Science, linking variations in Cycladophora’s abundances with glacial cycles.
+_A graph from the milestone publication of James D. Hays, et al. in_ Science, _from 1976, linking variations in Cycladophora’s abundances with glacial cycles.
 All rights reserved._

 </figcaption>